-The existing 1.5 pediatric policy adjustor will be reduced to 1.25 for FY 2019.
-The policy adjustor was reduced based on the results of simulated FY 2019 payment for adults and children.
+The existing 1.15 pediatric policy adjustor will remain the same in FY 2021.
 The policy adjustor applies to claims for beneficiaries under the age of 21.
-This means that payments for these claims will be

-25% higher than the otherwise calculated EAPG payment.
+This means that payments for these claims will be 15% higher than the otherwise calculated EAPG payment.
 See FAQ #11 for an illustration of the calculation formula.